-The Full HD model arrived more recently and provides a more welcome budget option, while also being more battery efficient due to having to power fewer pixels - it does seem a touch on the dim side though as our review model maxes brightness out at 280cd/m2.
+The Full HD model provides a welcome budget option, while also being more battery efficient due to having to power fewer pixels - it does seem a touch on the dim side though as our review model maxes brightness out at 280cd/m2.

 The XPS 13 2019 comes with a choice of Intel 8th-generation Whiskey Lake processors, including the i3-8145U, i5-8265U and the i7-8565U.

-The most interesting takeaway here is the addition of an i3 processor which is a 2 core/4 thread CPU with a 2.1/3.9GHz base/boost frequency.
-We're usually pretty hesitant in recommending an i3 and considering you'll be spending the best part of £1,000 for this laptop no matter what the specs, we'd suggest you at least get yourself an i5 if you can afford it.
+The most interesting takeaway here is the addition of an i3 processor which is a 2-core/4-thread CPU with a 2.1/3.9GHz base/boost frequency.
+We're usually pretty hesitant in recommending an i3 and considering you'll be spending the best part of £1,000/$1,000 for this laptop no matter what the specs, we'd suggest you at least get yourself an i5 if you can afford it.

 The choice of memory ranges between 4-16GB of LPDDR3 Dual Channel RAM, and storage goes from 128GB all the way up to 2TB.